 1 Tim 4:1 But the Spirit says expressly that in later times some will fall away from the faith, paying attention to seducing spirits and doctrines of demons,

 Mat 24:24 For there will arise false christs, and false prophets, and they will show great signs and wonders, so as to lead astray, if possible, even the chosen ones. – I believe “Mary” belongs to this same set.
 She cannot be the real mother of Jesus because she is dead and has not risen to heaven, even though the Pope has declared so.
-The reality of Mary’s ascension to heaven is based on the papal declaration ex cathedra, and you know, then it is absolutely certain; this is how the Catholics believe.
+The reality of Mary’s ascension to heaven is based on the papal declaration ex-cathedra, and you know, then it is absolutely certain; this is how the Catholics believe.

 Virgin Mary promises in some revelations to save people from the trouble of purgatory.
 But the Bible does not know anything about purgatory.
-I have written about God’s cleansing fire in the chapter of the Last judgment.
+I have written about God’s cleansing fire in the chapter of the Last Judgment.
 This cleansing fire does not have anything in common, at least not with such a purgatory from which you can escape by paying the required amount of money to the church.
-This was common practise in the Catholic Church in the past years.
+This was common practice in the Catholic Church in the past years.

 Mary is also very popular in the Islamic world, more popular than Prophet Jesus.
 Jesus is called the Son of Mary and not the Son of God.